Mehdi-Verfaillie/docx/README.md

 ]
 ```

-This configuration ensures that Visual Studio Code recognizes the .docx.json file format and provides schema support.
+This configuration ensures that Visual Studio Code recognizes the `.docx.json` file format and provides schema support.
-This addition to your settings is essential for the proper functioning of the extension, so please keep it enabled.